developer-zebra/developer-zebra-site/src/devicetrackercloud/3-0/guide/setup/index.md

 5. Under the section **Import Delete Device CSV File,** tap **Browse File.**  Browse and select the appropriate .CSV file.
 6. Under the section **Import Delete Device CSV File,** tap **Upload CSV.**
 7. The specified device data is removed from the system.
 Results are displayed in the **Status** section at the bottom of the screen.
+8. Reboot the device for which the data is being deleted.
+After reboot, the device is listed in the **Unassigned Devices** category in the dashboard.
 <br>

 ## Web Portal